 Whether it’s seeking out sparkling light displays, delving into spiced hot chocolates or invoking that festive feeling as you sing a carol or two, there is always so much to see and do in Suffolk as the festive season draws in.

-Read on to discover our chosen Top 5 Activites to do this Christmas, and where in this county you can enjoy such merriment!
+Read on to discover our chosen Top 5 Activities to do this Christmas, and where in this county you can enjoy such merriment!

 There are plenty of things to look forward to as the festive holiday season fast approaches.
 For those of you who love to embrace that nip in the air as you seek out gifts for loved ones, a wander around a much-loved Christmas market most certainly puts you in the mood!
 Here in Suffolk, there are plenty to choose from – we have handpicked just a few: